andandandand/image-dataset-curation/REDI_task.md

 2. **Follow the Image Scraping Tutorial**: Navigate to the [tutorial on PyImageSearch](https://pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/) and follow the instructions provided.
 This tutorial will guide you through the process of collecting images from Google and organizing them into a usable dataset.

 3. **Clean Your Dataset**: As you follow the [tutorial notebooks](https://github.com/andandandand/image-dataset-curation/tree/main/notebooks), curate the images according to your chosen theme. **This is the most important part of the task and where most of your effort will go.** Pay attention to the quality and relevance of the images.
-If you train an image classifier, consider issues such as mislabeled or duplicated images.
+If you later train an image classifier (i.e. an algorithm to label the images that you have downloaded), consider issues such as mislabeled or duplicated images.

 4. **Document Your Process**: Keep a record of the steps you took, any challenges you faced, and how you overcame them.
 This will help you reflect on your learning experience.